softspiders/express-rest-starter/README.md

 ## Run

 ```
-In Node.js: node index
+In Node.js: npm start
-In browser - go to: http://localhost:4000/api
+In browser - go to: http://localhost:3000/api
 ```

 ---